inigo-la/Udacity-MapMyWorld/README.md

 ### How to build project

-Clone to src folder of a ROS catkin workspace and build with catkin_build.
+Copy my_robot directory to a working catkin workspace src directory and build with catkin_build.

 ### How to run project